pkp/pkp-docs/learning-ojs/en/settings-website.md

 **Navigation Menus**: Configure the User Menu \(which includes Language, View Site, and Username\) or the Primary Menu \(on the journal home page, including Current, Archive, About, etc.\).

+Some menu item types will only be displayed under certain conditions.
+For example, the Login menu item type will link to your login page, but it will only appear in the menu when your website visitor is logged out.
+Similarly, the Logout menu item type will only appear when a website visitor is logged in.

+When you assign a Menu Item with display conditions to a Menu, you will see an icon of an eye with a slash through it.
+You can click that icon to learn more about when it will be displayed or hidden.

 **Navigation Menu Items**: These are programmed links you can add to either menu above.
 If you wish to add a link to the Primary Menu \(e.g., "Our Society"\), add it here using the _Add Item_ link.

 ![](./assets/learning-ojs3.1-jm-settings-web-navmenu-add.png)